kenatiod/Nr_Solver/Proof_sketch.md

 the entire Pell family is eliminated — no candidate n exists within the range that Størmer's theorem allows, and that family is dead.
 Crucially, one need never compute the actual value of $n$ at index $\lambda$, which would be astronomically large.
-Just compute the entry periods, take their $LCM$, compare to $L$, and one line of arithmetic settles the question.
+Just compute the entry periods, take their LCM, compare to $L$, and one line of arithmetic settles the question.

 What makes this devastating as $\omega$ grows is that each additional missing prime